 So, the answer is: Of course, you can cheat on this.
 You can cheat as much as you want.
 But please be willing to accept the result that comes from cheating: dependent, lazy, entitled, miserable, and irresponsible young men and women.

 How to Make Certain Your Child Works Harder in Their Life Than You Do!

 As we begin this discussion, I would like to suggest a very simple tool for determining if you have stepped over that magical line and are now working harder than your child in their life.

 In these moments, your gut will always reveal the truth.
 It will feel bad, conflicted, or in turmoil.
 You can feel that.

 Why?
 Because there you are… working hard at their life.
 And there they are…not working hard.
-In fact, they are often resisting you.
+They are often resisting you.
 Instead of putting effort where you direct them, they are fighting you.
 They complain.
 They whine.
 They claim to be unable, or too tired, or have some excuse.
 Yet, you keep working hard.
 When you engage your child this way, it feels bad.
 So, pay attention to this feeling.
 It’s a powerful internal barometer that will always tell you: Stop.
-You are working harder at their life than they are.
+You are working harder in their life than they are.
 Listen to this.
 And please stop.